top of page

 A passionate voice for social change, Queva has advocated nationwide on issues like mass incarceration, criminal justice reform, and social injustice.
 She serves as Vice Chair of the Board of Directors for Crossroads for Women, collaborating with community professionals to support women's empowerment.

-Currently pursuing a social work degree at New Mexico Highlands University, Queva is committed to breaking down barriers for others through education and advocacy.
+As a New Mexico Highlands University graduate with a Bachelor of Social Work degree, Queva is committed to breaking down barriers for others through education and advocacy.
 Her motto reflects her guiding philosophy: "Where there is support, there is less trauma."

 Therapist